 Not only does the wheel take on a slightly different look, but the table does too in both versions.
 The best way to separate the two is to look at like this: American versions tend to have the table in a portrait position, and the European version has takes a more landscape approach.
 All numbers are featured on both tables, the only difference is where some of the outside bet spots are located.

 In European versions of the game, you’ll notice the dealer is carrying a rake, this is to draw all chips off the table a lot easier since they are sitting further away from the table observing the game as it plays out in front of them.
 American roulette games tend to play a lot faster than European versions since there is a lot less fuss around betting and whatnot, but it really depends on the game at hand.
-Play some of our top-rated slot games now!
+Play some of our top-rated slots games now!